 When people find out I’m a stay at home mom and ask me, “What do you do all day, don’t you get bored?”, I literally want to throw them over a bridge.
 Literally.
-But if I can’t find a bridge I in my most fake, polite voice say, “Well actually no, I never get bored, I usually never have enough time in my day to get everything done that I want to.”
-Which is the total truth!
+But if they have no little ones or have never actually been a stay at home mom it’s really not their fault.
+You really don’t know what being a stay at home mom all entails until you are actually in the trenches of it.
 If I could get everything accomplished that I wanted to every single day I would be ecstatic!
 But that’s just not the case.
 Sometimes just getting dressed is a goal to reach……..

 I am very BLESSED that I get the option to stay at home with my kids and I know I’m blessed.
 I have worked full time in the past and I hated it.
 God made me to do what I’m doing and I’m just grateful that we are in a place in our lives where that’s an option.
-But just because I’m blessed doesn’t mean that it’s not hard sometimes…. a lot of times.
+I seriously do love staying at home with my girls and I feel like God made me for this.
+But just because I’m blessed doesn’t mean that it’s not hard sometimes.

-So here they are, 8 things that help me survive staying home with young kids:
+So here they are, 10 things I do that help me survive staying home with young kids:

 - MAKE GOALS FOR EACH DAY: Every night I make a list of what I want to accomplish for the next day.
 I have my everyday basic goals like: dishes, make supper, clean bed-rooms, make bed, do my devotional, keep the kids alive 🙂 , etc. And then I’ll have goals that are more specific to that day like: do payroll, send a birthday gift, get groceries, etc. This may seem like something simple but it has changed my life drastically.
 If I write it down then the next day when I get a free 10 minutes here or there I’ll look at my list and do one of the items, cross it off and go on to the next when I get more free time.
 I usually never get everything crossed off but it helps me stay on task throughout the day.